Misdemeanor and Felony Theft in the District of Columbia

 If the offender is a minor younger than 18, the parent or guardian is liable for these amounts.

 (D.C.
-Code § 27-102 (2020).)
+Code § 27-102 (2024).)

-If you face charges for theft or shoplifting, contact a local criminal defense attorney.
+If you face charges of theft or shoplifting, contact a local criminal defense attorney.
 Even a low-level theft offense can carry serious consequences and be used in future sentencing proceedings.
 An experienced attorney can explain the law, defend your rights, and help achieve a favorable outcome.

 DEFEND YOUR RIGHTS